-Upon absorption of light photon it is occurred isomerization of 11-cis-retinal into 11-transretinal (quantum yield, 0,67), that induces a conformational change in the protein and activates photopsin and promotes its binding to G protein transducin, which triggers a second messenger cascade [13].
+Upon absorption of light photon it is occurred isomerization of 11-cis-retinal into 11-trans-retinal (quantum yield, 0,67), that induces a conformational change in the protein and activates photopsin and promotes its binding to G-protein transducin, which triggers a second messenger cascade [13].
 Subsequent cycles of the photochemical reactions of rhodopsin lead to a local depolarization of the membrane and the stimulation of the nerve impulse propagates along the nerve fiber due to changes in ion transport in the photoreceptor (Fig. 4).
-Subsequently rhodopsin restored (regenerated) with participation of retinal isomerase through steps: 11-trans-retinal \rightarrow 11trans-retinol \rightarrow 11-cis-retinal, the latter is connected with opsin to form rhodopsin.
+Subsequently rhodopsin is restored (regenerated) with participation of retinal isomerase through the following steps, shown on Fig. 4: 11-trans-retinal \rightarrow 11-trans-retinal \rightarrow 11-trans-retinal \rightarrow 11-trans-retinal \rightarrow 11-trans-retinal \rightarrow 11-cis-retinal, the latter is connected with opsin to form rhodopsin.

 Figure 4.
-Photocycle scheme of rhodopsin: 1 - 11-cis-retinal in the dark links with protein opsin to form rhodopsin; 2 - under light illumination occurs photoisomerization of 11-cis-retinal into 11-trans-retinal; 3 - 11-trans-retinal-opsin complex splits onto 11-trans-retinal and opsin; 4 - local depolarization of the membrane and the occurrence of a nerve impulse propagates along the nerve fiber; 5 - regeneration of the original pigment
+Photocycle scheme of rhodopsin: 1 - 11-cis-retinal in the dark links with protein opsin to form rhodopsin; 2 - under light illumination occurs photoisomerization of 11-cis-retinal into 11-trans-retinal; 3 - 11-trans-retinal-opsin complex splits into 11-trans-retinal and opsin; 4 - local depolarization of the membrane and the occurrence of a nerve impulse propagates along the nerve fiber; 5 - regeneration of the original pigment.